lutece-secteur-public/particip-plugin-ideation/README.md

 participatoryideation.campaign.A.field2.active=1
 ...
 ```

  **Java classes**

-Campaign data (campaign codes, phase dates, submitter types, themes...) are provided by Java class `IdeationCampaignDataProvider` , which implements the interface `IdeationCampaignDataProvider` .
+Campaign data (campaign codes, phase dates, submitter types, themes...) are provided by Java class `IdeationCampaignDataProvider` , which implements the interface `IIdeationCampaignDataProvider` .
 It can be overrided to provide data from another system.
 You can view an example in [module-participatoryideation-participatorybudget](https://github.com/lutece-secteur-public/particip-module-participatoryideation-participatorybudget/blob/develop/src/java/fr/paris/lutece/plugins/participatoryideation/modules/participatorybudget/service/ideation/ParticipatoryIdeationCampaignModuleDataProvider.java) .
 The new data provider class has to be declared by overriding Spring context `participatoryideation_context.xml` .

  **SQL file**